 About 150 people gathered to be part of the dedication of the newest Men’s Recovery Housing in Berks County: Camp Joy.

 May.
-13, 2015 (Leesport, PA) – The Open House ran yesterday, May 12 from 2 – 6 p.m. with a dedication ceremony at 3 p.m.
+13, 2015 (Leesport, PA) – The Open House for Berks County’s new men’s recovery house, Camp Joy, was held May 12, 2015 from 2 – 6 p.m. with a dedication ceremony at 3 p.m.
 The ceremony included remarks from Drew Eisenhauer, George Vogel, COCA Executive Director, Christian Leinbach, County Commissioner Chair, Kevin Barnhardt, County Commissioner , Dr. Edward Michalik, Mental Health/Developmental Disabilities, Kim Johnson, President/CEO of the YMCA of Reading and Berks County, past residents of Men’s Recovery Housing in Berks, and a current resident at Camp Joy.
 Throughout the afternoon those who attended were encouraged to take a tour of the facility and to talk with current residents and staff at Camp Joy.
 Thank you to all those who attended to welcome this new facility!

 The Reading Eagle covered the event.
 Read the article and see pictures here.